Sister Philippa Brazill: Honours/awards

-In 1979 Sister Philippa was knighted as a Dame Commander of the Order of the British Empire for outstanding service in the field of health care.
+In 1979, Sister Philippa was knighted as a Dame Commander of the Order of the British Empire for outstanding service in the field of health care.
 On 1 August 1981, the University of Melbourne awarded her the Honorary Degree of Doctor of Laws in recognition of her services to women and family life.
 She was the first nun to receive the award from the University.

 Death

-She died 1 January 1988, shortly after her 91st birthday.
+Sister Philippa died on 1 January 1988, shortly after her 92nd birthday.